paulsump/mars_flights/README.md

 - a fallback when an error occurs
 - Docs: 'https://github.com/r-spacex/SpaceX-API/#readme'

+### Fix

+- Get 'Mission' and 'Launch Pad' from ids or something.
+- Can't see inkwell when press buttons.

 ### TODO - UI

 - The countdown is live and specify days, hours, minutes, and seconds.